iamvitalyo/jin/readme.txt

 "God love 3" and 3 is true => this or that or this and that.

+Always need to find balance, maybe for this work we need woman with age 50 and more years, before 50 by "o" its past.

 Woman please we need your help!
 All files on project are free, you can fork or dowload all and create your own project.
 Need to check this information but i will write: statistics of child death on African continent - 1 child / per 10 seconds,